QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 # SVG flare effect

 My favourite feature of the animation is the flare effect which follows the tip of the data and gives it a really dynamic feel.
 However, from my point of view it's probably also the most intimidating feature to desconstruct.
-There are a number of techniques at play and I've had to guess at a comination which I think look about right.
+There are a number of techniques at play and I've had to guess at a combination which I think look about right.

 Let's start with the most striking feature, the intensity of the flare.
 As white is the brightest we can go, we'll start with a white copy of the original graphic -